strategineer/personal-website/content/bin/rpg/xmooks/index.md

 2. Adaptable and hackable.
 3. Compact.

-The rule set you know what an RPG is, what dice are, and the basics of OSR games, and how to adjudicate rules on the fly.
+The rules assume you know what an RPG is, what dice are, and the basics of OSR games, and how to adjudicate rules on the fly.
 Rather than a complete system, this hack is designed to allow experience GMs to run games for experienced players.

-In short, there are bits missing.
-Read another, much more complete OSR system, then all in the missing bits.

 If you're a player, [start with the Introduction for New Players section](#introduction-for-new-players).
 If you want more detail on how a particular system works, refer to the [table of contents](#table-of-contents) or Control+F to search for info.